Updated August 4th, 2022

-At MassageBook, it is our primary mission to solve the everyday problems of running a small business that independent massage therapists face.
+At MassageBook, our primary mission is to solve the everyday problems of running a small business that independent massage therapists face.
 One of these persistent and nagging issues is that of competition.
 We hear it all the time: “Big-box massage franchises like Massage Envy have national ad budgets, marketing teams, and franchise security.
-How does a one-person practice compete?”
+So how does a one-person practice compete?”
 And the answer is simple: you don’t.

-So now that you have breathed a sigh of relief, let’s talk about making the most of what is available to you.
-First of all, especially as a one-person or small practice, efficiency is key.
+So now that you have breathed a sigh of relief let’s talk about making the most of what is available to you.
+First of all, especially in a one-person or small practice, efficiency is key.
 Your time is best spent working on clients, not finding them.

-Automating the ways in which you drive business is essential to growth.
-The number one way that you can do this is by creating a massage membership program.
+Automating how you get clients to keep coming back to your business is essential to growth.
+The number one way you can do this is by creating a massage membership program.

 Maybe you’re thinking, “Wait!
 Don’t those silly big-box franchises you just told me not to compete with have membership programs?”